BoranCanOzel/ESP-32-BLE-Mouse/README.md

 - **constants.py**: Defines various constants used throughout the program.
 - **devices.py**: Manages device registration and raw input handling.
 - **SoftwareMouse.py**: Implements the SoftwareMouse class for mouse actions.
-- **softwareMouseAccessTest.py**: Script to test and start the mouse forwarding functionality.
 - **structures.py**: Defines various data structures used for raw input and device information.

 ## 📜 Code Snippets